MicrosoftDocs/architecture-center/docs/example-scenario/data/azure-health-data-consortium-content.md

 Throughout the system:

-- Azure Active Directory (Azure AD), Azure Key Vault, and Azure Security Center manage access and provide security.
+- Azure Active Directory (Azure AD), Azure Key Vault, and Microsoft Defender for Cloud manage access and provide security.
 - Azure Pipelines, a service of Azure DevOps, builds, tests, and releases code.

 ### Components